GeneralProducts/day-of-code/_posts/2018-09-08-download-the-starter-kit.md

 Open [Terminal](glossary#terminal) (Mac) or the [Command Prompt](glossary#command-prompt) (Windows), and, at the command line, type the following and press **enter**:

+On the Mac, type:
 {% highlight bash %}
   cd
+{% endhighlight%}

+On Windows, type:
+{% highlight bash %}
+  cd/
 {% endhighlight%}

 `cd` stands for "change directory", and it has changed the directory you're in to the root of your computer.
 You could have done the same by going to your file navigator on your computer (Finder or File Explorer) and clicking on the relevant folder, but you're doing programming now, so you'll use the command line, which is quicker and more controllable.